 pressure:long_name = "pressure" ;

 pressure:units = "hPa" ;

+pressure:axis = "Z" ;

 humidity(p,o,i) is associated with the coordinate values time(p), pressure(o), lat(i), and lon(i).
 The number of profiles equals the number of times.

 At the cost of some wasted space, the multidimensional array representation also allows one to have a variable number of profiles for different stations, and varying numbers of levels for different profiles.
 In these cases, any unused elements of the data and auxiliary coordinate variables must contain missing data values (section 9.6).